-Making staff more aware of environmental issues is regarded as a vital part of SMFG's ongoing efforts to reduce the environmental burden caused by the Group's business operations.
-Year-long staff education programs, including environmental education to acquaint staff with the concepts behind environmental management systems, are pursued through regular classes and e-learning systems.
+Making staff more aware of environmental issues is regarded as a vital part of SMFG's ongoing efforts to reduce the environmental burden caused by business operations.
+Year-long staff education programs, including a program to acquaint staff with the concepts behind environmental management systems, are pursued through regular classes and e-learning systems.